 In the more laborious and expensive method, fresh jasmine flowers are placed on a tray below a woven tray of tea leaves in a warm room.
 The jasmine flowers are replaced often, at great expense, to give the tea an ethereal, light aroma and flavor.
 Then, the tea is dried and packaged to be sold.

-Some jasmine green teas are flavored with natural jasmine essential oil, jasmine natural flavor, artificial jasmine flavor or a mix of flower flavors.
-Although real jasmine essential oil is extremely expensive (one of the most expensive essential oils in the world, in fact), this flavor-scented style of jasmine green tea is considered to be inferior to the traditional jasmine green tea.
+Some jasmine green teas are flavored with natural jasmine essential oil, jasmine natural flavor, artificial jasmine flavor, or a mix of flower flavors.
+Although real jasmine essential oil is extremely expensive (it's one of the most expensive essential oils in the world), this flavor-scented style of jasmine green tea is considered to be inferior to the traditional jasmine green tea.

 Generally speaking, jasmine tea is only as healthy as the tea used to make it was before it was flavored.
 However, there is some added benefit in terms of the jasmine's relaxing scent, which researchers found was akin to the lavender's relaxing scent in terms of lowering heart rate.
-Additionally, jasmine flavoring may entice people to drink it more often than unflavored tea, and a tea you drink is much healthier for you than a tea that sits in your cupboard!
-Some people also claim that Jasmine acts as an aphrodisiac.
-(Just when you thought tea was tame!)
+Additionally, jasmine flavoring may entice people to drink it more often than unflavored tea, and a tea you drink is much healthier for you than a tea that sits in your cupboard.
+Some people also claim that jasmine acts as an aphrodisiac... and just when you thought tea was tame!

-Jasmine tea is usually best steeped with filtered water that is around 190 degrees Fahrenheit (simmering, not boiling).
-Three minutes is usually plenty.
+Jasmine tea is usually best steeped with filtered water that is around 190 F (simmering, not boiling)—three minutes is usually plenty.
 About one teaspoon per cup of loose-leaf jasmine tea is good, but you can use less tea or more water if you are brewing jasmine pearls (which only take a few pearls per cup) or jasmine flowering tea (one "flower" is enough for a large mug or whole pot of tea).